Empire of Brazil: Provincial and local government

 Rio de Janeiro, a metropolis and imperial capital, 1889 (Brazilian southeast).
 All provinces had great autonomy in relation to the national government.

 When enacted in 1824, the Imperial Constitution created the Conselho Geral de Província (Provincial General Council), the legislature of the provinces.
 This council was composed of either 21 or 13 elected members, depending on the size of a province's population.
 All "resolutions" (laws) created by the councils required approval by the General Assembly, with no right of appeal.
 Provincial Councils also had no authority to raise revenues, and their budgets had to be debated and ratified by the General Assembly.
-Provinces had no autonomy and were entirely subordinate to the national government.
+Provinces had no autonomy and were entirely subordinate to the national government as the country was a unitary state.

 With the 1834 constitutional amendment known as the Additional Act, Provincial General Councils were supplanted by the Assembleias Legislativas Provinciais (Provincial Legislative Assemblies).
 The new Assemblies enjoyed much greater autonomy from the national government.
 A Provincial Assembly was composed of 36, 28 or 20 elected deputies, the number depending on the size of the province's population.
 The election of provincial deputies followed the same procedure as used to elect general deputies to the national Chamber of Deputies.

 The responsibilities of the Provincial Assembly included defining provincial and municipal budgets and levying the taxes necessary to support them; providing primary and secondary schools (higher education was the responsibility of the national government); oversight and control of provincial and municipal expenditures; and providing for law enforcement and maintenance of police forces.
 The Assemblies also controlled the creation and abolishment of, and salaries for, positions within provincial and municipal civil services.
 The nomination, suspension and dismissal of civil servants was reserved for the president (governor) of the province, but how and under what circumstances he could exercise these prerogatives was delineated by the Assembly.
 The expropriation of private property (with due monetary compensation) for provincial or municipal interests was also a right of the Assembly.
 In effect, the Provincial Assembly could enact any kind of law—with no ratification by Parliament—so long as such local laws did not violate or encroach upon the Constitution.
 However, provinces were not permitted to legislate in the areas of criminal law, criminal procedure laws, civil rights and obligations, the armed forces, the national budget or matters concerning national interests, such as foreign relations.